 The Group continued to maintain its healthy cash position.
-As at 30 June 2022, cash and cash equivalents amounted to \$73.6 million, a 17.2% decrease from 30 June 2021.
-Net cash flows generated from operating activities amounted to \$10.9 million, while net cash flows used in financing activities was \$26.2 million.
+As at 30 June 2023, cash and cash equivalents amounted to \$63.6 million, a \$10.0 million decrease from 30 June 2022 due to net cash flows used in investing activities of \$5.1 million and net cash flows used in financing activities of \$4.5 million in FY2023.

-With its strong financial position, the Group intends to continue pursuing business opportunities prudently and strategically.
+With its strong financial position, the Group intends to continue to pursue business opportunities prudently and strategically.